Skip to content

 Is a cure necessary when making jerky?

 For safety, yes.
 Using a jerky cure will inhibit bacteria growth and prevent botulism or other foodborne illnesses, as jerky is dried at low temps, not cooked.
 Cured jerky will also lengthen the shelf-life of your product.
-Without the proper curing salt for jerky, your meat strips will last about 2 weeks or less, and for months if cured and stored in a dark, dry place.
+Without the proper curing salt for jerky, your meat strips will last about 2 weeks or less.

 How long to marinate jerky